 Enable Upload Endpoint Analytics Data from SCCM Console

-Let’s enable the upload the configuration of endpoint analytics data.
+Let’s enable the upload of the configuration of endpoint analytics data.

 - Navigate Administration > Overview > Cloud Services > Co-management.